sedol1339/files/abstracts.md

 Gu, J., Hassan, H., Devlin, J., & Li, V. O. K. (2018).
 Universal Neural Machine Translation for Extremely Low Resource Languages. arXiv, 1802.05368.
 Retrieved from https://arxiv.org/abs/1802.05368v2

+Gur-Ari, G., Roberts, D. A., & Dyer, E. (2018).
+Gradient Descent Happens in a Tiny Subspace. arXiv, 1812.04754.
+Retrieved from https://arxiv.org/abs/1812.04754v1

+    - This paper shows that the gradient over training time lies primarily in the subspace spanned by the top few largest eigenvalues of the Hessian H (a sentence from https://arxiv.org/pdf/1910.05929v1)
+    - This implies that most of the descent directions lie along extremely low dimensional subspaces of high local positive curvature
+    - Exploration in the vastly larger number of other directions utilizes a small portion of the gradient

 Hahn, S., & Choi, H. (2018).
 Understanding Dropout as an Optimization Trick. arXiv, 1806.09783.
 Retrieved from https://arxiv.org/abs/1806.09783v3

 Hanin, B., & Rolnick, D. (2018).
 How to Start Training: The Effect of Initialization and Architecture. arXiv, 1803.01719.
 Retrieved from https://arxiv.org/abs/1803.01719v3